rickhenderson/developing-in-unreal-engine/motion-matching.md

 * Select all the animation sequences
 * Right-click and choose Actions > Migrate
 * Select the Content folder of the project you want to migrate the animations into
-* Close Unreal 5.2 but do not save it.
+* Close Unreal 5.2 but do not save it

-* Open up your new project in Unreal Engine 5.4 again.
+* Open up your new project in Unreal Engine 5.4 again
+* Create a Pose Search Schema
+* Choose the SK_Mannequin from Lyra (although it shouldn't matter, it's the same one)

 ### References